Shahid718/Programming-Phase-field-in-Fortran/dendrite/README.md

 >fd_dendrite_dislin

 **fd_dendrite_dislin** is the name of file with .f90 extension. **fd** stands for **finite difference** and **dendrite** for **dendritic solidification**. **dislin** refers to the use of dislin for this code.

-**Alternatively**

-if you want to avoid explicit commands, use the script given by Dislin.
-It is

->f90link -a -r8 fd_dendrite_dislin

-The command will compile and run the double precision (-r8) dislin module code.

 * If the code runs successfully, it will produce following output.
 The first part prints the done steps and the computed time.
 The second part shows dislin plotting library information.